Convenor: Professor Anne McLaren

 - Vietnamese (offered by other institutions to University of Melbourne students)

-Students are encouraged to complete one or more of the level 1 subjects listed in the Online Handbook and to examine carefully subject prerequisites for level 2/3 Asian studies subjects.
+Students are encouraged to complete one or more of the level 1 subjects listed in the Asian Studies Handbook entry and to examine carefully subject prerequisites for level 2/3 Asian studies subjects.

 Requirements for a major